HaKuNaCH/dingzOpenHabHelperApi/readme.md

 Restrictions to the API can be done with query parameter mac=xxx and by source IP address.
 If no restrictions are required (not recommended), add ANY to the allowedDevices/allowedIps config.

-ONLY for OpenHAB3.x, for OpenHAB2.x you need to comment out these lines and rebuild standalone jar:
+ONLY for OpenHAB3.x, for OpenHAB2.x you need to comment out these lines and rebuild standalone jar.
 class: OpenHabConnect
 ```
             httpPut.addHeader("Authorization", "Bearer " + OPENHAB_TOKEN);